Fat Loss - Part 2

 TDEE - Total Daily Energy Expenditure

 Your TDEE is the sum of all of your physical activity requirements.
-This includes how many calories you are burning at rest, how many calories you burn during exercise, thermogenesis, your BMR etc.
+This includes how many calories you are burning at rest, how many calories you burn during exercise (50% of TDEE), thermogenesis, your BMR etc.

 Your BMR typically represents about 45-70% of Daily Energy Expenditure.
 This is of course dependant on Age, Gender, Body Size, Composition etc.